 What is used for the task depends on the activity required with the patient and the mode of disease transmission.
 Remember to always wear gloves when touching any blood, body fluids, non-intact skin, mucous membranes, or contaminated objects.
 Gloves must always be worn during IV insertion or during blood draws.
 Wear a mask, goggles and/or face shield if there is a possible chance that a splash of blood or body fluids might have contact to the eyes, mouth, or nose.
 Wear a protective gown if skin or clothing may be exposed to blood or body fluids.
 Remove PPE immediately after the task is done and wash hands appropriately.
 Take care to remove PPE in the correct order to avoid exposure of skin or clothing.
-If PPE or other items are stained with blood or body fluids: directly in the garbage.
+If PPE or other items are stained with blood or body fluids: discard these items into a biohazard bag.
+PPE that is not visibly soaked may be placed directly in the garbage.
 The OSHA PPE Standards require employers to provide PPE for any and all employees with possible hazard exposure in the workplace.
 Mandatory training is to be provided for staff on correct practice, proper maintenance, and acceptable discarding of PPE.